Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p66.png)
 <br/><br/>

-Import the notebook: press import on the right side, upload the notebook that was preshared and once the notebook appears in your screen press on the notebook name: Snowflake_HOL
+Import the notebook: click import on the right side, upload the notebook that was preshared and once the notebook appears in your screen click on the notebook name: Snowflake_HOL

 <!-- ------------------------ -->